-Birds recorded in the nominated property comprise 15 orders, 45 families, and 195 species, excluding those that were only documented before World War II (Hasuo, 1970; Chiba, 1985, 1990; Higuchi, 1984; Hiraoka and Chiba, 1997; TMG, 2001; Suzuki and Chiba, 2004; Institute of Boninology, 2005; Nakano, 2006; Chiba et al., 2007; Clements, 2007).
+Birds in the nominated property, documented as having occurred excluding those that were only recorded before World War II, comprise 15 orders, 46 families, and 195 species (Hasuo, 1970; Chiba, 1977; 1990; Higuchi, 1984; Hiraoka and Chiba, 1997; TMG, 2001; Suzuki and Chiba, 2004; Institute of Boninology, 2005; Nakano, 2006; Chiba et al., 2007; Clements, 2007).

 Of these 195 species, 14 species are listed in IUCN Red List (2008), of which two species are designated as EN, six species as VU, and the remaining six species as near threatened (NT).
-Also, 39 species and subspecies are listed in the MOE Red List (2006), of which three subspecies are designated CR, 13 species/subspecies as EN (endangered IB), 14 species/subspecies as VU (endangered II), and five subspecies as NT (near threatened).
+While 38 species and subspecies are listed in the MOE Red List (2006), of which three subspecies are designated CR, 12 species/subspecies as EN (endangered IB), 14 species/subspecies as VU (endangered II), and five subspecies as NT (near threatened).
 Of those 195 species, 22 species of native birds have been breeding in the nominated property in recent years.
-Of these native 22 species, terrestrial birds comprise eight species (nine species/subspecies), they are: one endemic species of Bonin honeyeater (Apalopteron familiare), seven endemic subspecies (Buteo buteo toyoshimai, Columba janthina nitens, Ixos amaurotis squamiceps, I. a. magnirostris, Cettia diphone diphone, Zosterops japonicus alani, and Carduelis sinica kittlitzi), and blue rock thrush (Monticola solitarius) (Committee for Check-List of Japanese Birds, 2000).
+Of these native 22 species, terrestrial birds comprise eight species (nine species/subspecies), they are: one endemic species of Bonin honeyeater (Apalopteron familiare), seven endemic subspecies (Buteo buteo toyoshimai, Columba janthina nitens, Ixos amaurotis squamiceps, I. a. magnirostris, Cettia diphone diphone, Zosterops japonicus alani, and Carduelis sinica kittlitzi., and blue rock thrush (Monticola solitarius) (Committee for Check-List of Japanese Birds, 2000.